patelom2810/patelom2810/README.md

 ## 🔎 What I Do

 ✔ Build interactive dashboards using Power BI & Tableau
-✔ Clean & preprocess complex datasets using Python
+✔ Perform Data Cleaning & Preprocessing using Python
 ✔ Develop and evaluate Machine Learning models
 ✔ Work with SQL & NoSQL databases
 ✔ Convert complex data into actionable business insights